Kurukshetra Anusmaranaya

 4:20 AM

-The story revolves around a famous Bactrian war mathematician from 250 BC and his association with the war of Kurukshetra.
-Though a major portion of the main plot is fictional (straight from the dream), the anecdotes recalled from Mahabharath are in accordance with the original epic and the key connections made with the then-contemporary events are in accordance with the history and the legend, making the book a member of Historical Fiction genre.
+The story revolves around a famous Bactrian war mathematician from 250 BC and his association with the legendary war of Kurukshetra.
+Though a major portion of the main plot is fictional (straight from the dream), the anecdotes recalled from Mahabharat are in accordance with the original epic and the key connections made with the then-contemporary events are in accordance with the history and the legend, making the resulting narrative a finely-woven tale of Historical Fiction.

-The great Indian epic Mahabharath has a million tales to boast about.
+The great Indian epic Mahabharat has a million tales to boast about.
 This book, Kurukshetra Anusmaranaya will remind us of a few of the best tales amongst them.
-Before attempting to pen down certain portions of the story that happened in present-day Sri Lanka and Afghanistan, I did extensive research about the culture and the language in those days to such an extent that I felt I had lived in 250 B.C.
+Before attempting to pen down certain portions of the story that happened in areas estimated to be located in present-day Sri Lanka, Iran and Afghanistan, I did extensive research about the culture and the language in those days to such an extent that I felt I had actually lived in 250 B.C.

 I thanked my sleeping wife for her perfect timing.
 Had she woken me up too late, I would not have remembered the whole of it; had she woken me up too early, I would not have completed it.